D-G-X/software-project-legerski/license-application-service/README.md

 Run the frontend unit tests with the IntelliJ run configuration `npm run test` **or** with the following command:

-Frontend unit tests can be executed with `npm run test`.

 ```
 npm run test
 ```